azharkhalil0407/FastAPI/3.architecture/notes/notes.md

 | `ProductUpdate` | All fields optional — for PUT requests |
 | `ProductResponse` | Defines exactly what the API returns to the client |

-> `from_attributes = True` tells Pydantic it can read data directly from SQLAlchemy ORM objects instead of requiring plain dicts.
+> `from_attributes = True` gives Pydantic permission to use dot notation, because by default Pydantic does not use dot notation — it expects dictionary style (obj["key"]).
+Because of this permission, Pydantic can read the SQLAlchemy object's attributes using dot notation and create its own Pydantic object.

 ---